chewxy/sexp/README.md

 ### 3. Your definition of "Reader" is weird.
 Yes.
 It is. `AtomReader` reads a string and returns a `Atom`.
 It doesn't read the same way as `io.Reader` does.
 It's retained the `Reader` suffix because of historical reasons.
 As an aside, wouldn't it be nice if we could do this: `go:generate reverseStringer --type=...`, kinda like a `deriving Read` in  Haskell.

+### 4. Linecounts and  stuff would be nice, especially for error reporting
+Yes.
+It would be.
+I started writing it with those in mind but ended up not having them due to time constraints.
+Never really went back to adding it.
+Feel free to send a pull request for that.

+### 5. Comments are not supported??!!!
+Yes.
+For now.
+The basics for handling comments are in the code.
+I just never finished it.
+Feel free to send a pull request.

 # Contributing

 1. File an issue on github if you find any.